The couple that plays together, stays together! Why not level up your connection with your spouse by developing one of these 101 hobbies for couples?

 - Singing in a choir.
 Only for those who can hold a tune, singing in a choir gives you belonging and connection – plus often the chance to share your gifts with others.

 - Tailgating.
-Kind of the opposite of dinner parties though with the same underlying principle – food, family and friends!
+Kind of the opposite of dinner parties though with the same underlying principle – food, family and friends.
+Check out these tailgating recipes.

 - Volunteering.
 Give up your leisure time to provide practical support for an organization or cause you’re passionate about.
 We often make friends with people who share our values, something fellow volunteers are sure to have.